 Ms. Torres was elected to the Board of Directors of the Company on July 13, 2022.
-She is an incumbent Consultant of BDO Unibank and Director of BDO Rental, Inc. She is concurrently the Treasurer of BDO Life Assurance Company, Inc. and BDO Insurance Brokers, Inc. She was formerly Senior Vice President & Chief Compliance Officer of BDO Unibank, Inc. and Assistant Corporate Secretary of BDO Leasing and Finance, Inc., BDO Private Bank, Inc., BDO Rental, Inc., Armstrong Securities, Inc., and Equimark-NFC Development Corp.
+She is an incumbent Consultant of BDO Unibank and Director of BDO Rental, Inc. She is concurrently the Treasurer of BDO Life Assurance Company, Inc. and BDO Insurance and Reinsurance Brokers, Inc. She was formerly Senior Vice President & Chief Compliance Officer of BDO Unibank, Inc. and Assistant Corporate Secretary of BDO Leasing and Finance, Inc., BDO Private Bank, Inc., BDO Rental, Inc., Armstrong Securities, Inc., and Equimark-NFC Development Corp.
 She likewise served as Assistant Corporate Secretary and Trustee of BDO Foundation, Inc. She was the Corporate Secretary of PCIB Securities, Inc., BDO Strategic Holdings Inc., and the Sign of the Anvil, Inc. She was formerly the Chief of Staff of the President involved in project management for the bank's merger activities.
-She was a Director and currently an Adviser to the Board of the Association of Bank Compliance Officers of the Philippines.
-She is a CPA and a graduate of St. Theresa's College, Quezon City with a degree of Bachelor of Science Major in Accounting and she has completed the Advanced Bank Management Program of the AIM.
+She was a Director and currently an Adviser to the Board of St. Theresa's College, Quezon City with a degree of Bachelor of Science Major in Accounting and she has completed the Advanced Bank Management Program of the AIM.